SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 to refer to the other instance *without* keeping a strong hold on it.
 The instances can then refer to each other without creating a strong reference cycle.

-Use a weak reference whenever it is valid for that reference to become ``nil`` at some point during its lifetime.
+Use a weak reference when the other instance has a different lifetime that this instance has.
+When the other instance is deallocated, the weak reference is set to ``nil``.
-Conversely, use an unowned reference when you know that the reference will never be ``nil`` once it has been set during initialization.
+In contrast, use an unowned reference when both instances have the same lifetime --- that is, both instances will be deallocated at the same time.
+Unowned references are never ``nil`` because they are should never refer to an instance after it has been deallocated.

 ..
 QUESTION: how do I answer the question
    "which of the two properties in the reference cycle